 Surviving Christmas on a Diet—12 Healthy Eating Tips

-Here are 12 tips to stay successful when you’re surviving Christmas on a diet:
+Here are 12 tips to prioritize nutrition and health, and stay successful when you’re surviving Christmas on a diet:

 1) Plan ahead